Supplement Clarity

 HIV Study Update

-The researchers who conducted the study above have also published other invesgiations also.
-Here's a summary of them
+The researchers who conducted the study above have also published other investigations.
+Here's a summary of them.

 In 2010, they published Effectiveness of a herbal remedy in six HIV patients in Nigeria.
 Here, the researchers noted the black seed/honey concoction -now called Alpha Zam – was effective in 6 infected people after they used the mixture for 4 months.

-To quote the researchers, “The symptoms and signs associated with HIV infection disappeared within 20 days of commencement of herbal therapy…” The body weights of the people increased and their viral load was reduced to undetectable levels.
+To quote the researchers, “The symptoms and signs associated with HIV infection disappeared within 20 days of commencement of herbal therapy…” The people's body weights increased and their viral load was reduced to undetectable levels.
 CD4 counts also increased too.

 The researches state larger studies should be conducted -which is what they did next.